Making Gyms Safer: Why The Virus Is Less Likely To Spread There Than In A Bar

 He's less worried about people catching the virus from touching a barbell or riding a stationary bike that someone else used.
 That's because scientists now think "surface" transmission isn't driving infection as much as airborne droplets and particles.

 "I'm not really worried about transmission that way," Blumberg says.
-"There's too much attention being paid to disinfecting surfaces and 'deep cleaning', spraying things in the air, I think a lot of that's just for show."
+"There's too much attention being paid to disinfecting surfaces and 'deep cleaning,' spraying things in the air, I think a lot of that's just for show."

 Blumberg says he believes gyms can manage the risks better than many social settings like bars or informal gatherings.